Physicians Organizing Committee

 Throughout our rich history of more than forty years of organizing, we have:

-• Protected health care for the over 1.2 million low-income minority patients by saving 6 hospitals from closure that treated the poor.
+• Protected health care for the over 1.2 million low-income minority patients by saving 6 hospitals that treat the poor from closure.

 • Overturned over 1,325 individual insurance claim denials for under-insured patients.